robertocapuano/CandyBAS/README.md

 3 forJ=4TO1step-1:A=G+J*64:ifvpeek(A)=32thenvpokeA,vpeek(A-64):vpokeA-64,32:H=1
 ```
 - Scroll values for a row to the next one if this is empty (ASCII 32)
+- A: contains video memory pointer to actual char procesed

 ```
 4 nextJ,I:ifH=1then2elseforK=0to1:forJ=0TO4:forI=0TO2:A=B+J*V+I*U:T=vpeek(A)